Wimmics/olivaw/README.md

 * composite actions that can directly be called in workflows from any Acimov project
 * a pre-commit hook that should prevent the biggest mistakes that could be pushed in an Acimov repository

-This tool proposes different test tools all powered by Corese, check their [website](https://project.inria.fr/corese/) and [repository](https://github.com/Wimmics/corese)
+This tool proposes different test tools all powered by Corese, check [Corese website](https://project.inria.fr/corese/) and [Corese repository](https://github.com/Wimmics/corese).

-The test reports are then represented using the [EARL vocabulary](https://www.w3.org/TR/EARL10-Schema/)
+The test reports are then represented using the [EARL vocabulary](https://www.w3.org/TR/EARL10-Schema/).

-All the functional documentation concerning olivaw can be found in [the docs/ folder](./docs/)
+In order to get all the available features in olivaw check [olivaw functional documentation](./docs/).

-There is also technical documentation that can be followed from [there](./olivaw/)
+Moreover the project, from the project structure itself to the details about any module, function and constants, is documented, so check [olivaw technical documentation](./olivaw/).

-If a bug is to be found don't hesitate to create an [issue](https://github.com/Wimmics/olivaw/issues)
+If a bug is to be found or a feature to be proposed, please use [olivaw issue menu](https://github.com/Wimmics/olivaw/issues).

 # Getting started